iebeid/XLPMViewer/README.md

 # README #

-XLPM Viewer is a developed visualization for the file produced by the XLPM score algorithm.
+XLPM Map Viewer is a developed visualization for the file produced by the XLPM algorithm.
 It is developed using JavaScript on HTML5 by definition.
 It uses several JavaScript pre developed libraries like: d3js, taffy and jquery.
 It is based on getting inputs from the user, the 2 inputs are the files that the visualization will be based on, and producing three layers of visualizations according to user click input that will be demonstrated later.

 ### How do I get set up? ###